Xiao-Fangfang/simple-python-code/README.md

-# simple-python-code
+# Latex
-some simple python code for beginners
+Latex of some mathematical notes